 Look at the date printed on the tag (usually near the barcode) to determine how long it’s been since the last markdown date.

 14. Get your lumber cut twice for free at The Home Depot.

-Home Depot will cut any piece of wood for you free twice.
-After that, there’s supposedly a $0.50 charge per cut and you can do a total of 10 cuts.
+Home Depot will cut any piece of wood for you for free twice.
+After that, there’s supposedly a $0.50 charge per cut, and you can do a total of 10 cuts.
 But I’ve gotten my lumber cut at Home Depot a lot more than twice — and it’s remained free.

 And that’s not the only material you can get cut for free; here’s what else they’ll cut for you:

 - Electrical wire